jmatsushita/kappa-view-trie/README.md

-# kappa-view
+# kappa-view-trie

-> Base for creating kappa-core views over LevelDB for view state and Hypetrie for data.
+> Base for creating kappa-core views over LevelDB for view state and Hypertrie for data.

 ## Materialized Views